 Tuesday S. is a Hallmark designer and illustrator who has some serious creative talent.
-She recently hosted a workshop where Hallmarkers created DIY painted wooden objects with some holiday flair.
+She recently hosted a holiday craft workshop in which Hallmarkers painted wooden objects to create inexpensive Christmas decorations.
+And this craft is so easy the kids can get in on the fun, too!
 The photos blew us away, and we just had to share.
 Read on!

 As artists here at Hallmark, we have fun with paint all year long.
 But I have a real soft spot for Christmas crafting.
-In this particular workshop, we were playing around with painted wood pieces and imagining fun ways to style them for photos.
-We gathered up pretty much every single format of wood you can find at a craft store, threw on some Christmas jams and painted away.
+In this particular workshop, we were playing around with painted wooden objects and imagining fun ways to style them for photos.
+We gathered up pretty much every single format of wood you can find at a craft store, threw on some Christmas tunes, and painted away.
 So many unexpected, quirky, fun things came out of it.

 We rounded up a lot of wooden spoons, but since we were only using them as photo props, we didn’t use paints that are food-safe or dishwasher-safe.
 There are a lot of tutorials out there with tips on how to create dishwasher-safe wooden spoons, if you’re interested in that.
 I personally think these could make super cute holiday decorations (bunched up together in a wide-necked vase, for instance).
 Paint a variety of spoon sizes and heights so they all display well together.

 Another favorite format was peg people.
 They make so many different sizes!
 Lots of storytelling potential here, people!
-Plus, they’re pretty darn cute as decoration, scattered around the house with a few little sprigs of pine or any other sweet, traditional Christmas accessories.
+Plus, they’re pretty darn cute as Christmas decorations, scattered around the house with a few little sprigs of pine or any other sweet, traditional Christmas accessories.

 I love, love, love this season, and my weekends are chock-full of all the fun holiday goodness—shopping, wrapping, baking and some good ol’ crafting.
-And getting started is simple: random found wood objects, basic craft paint in quirky, fun colors, your favorite crafting crew and some eggnog are all you need to get this party started!
+And getting started is simple: random found wood objects, basic craft paint in quirky, fun colors, your favorite crafting crew, and some eggnog.
+That’s all you need to get this party started!
 Happy Christmas Crafting!